garbagetown/guideline/source_en/ArchitectureInDetail/Internationalization.rst

 |

-Messages settings
+Definition of messages
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-See the example below for message definition.
+See the example of definition of messages below.

 **application-messages.properties**